ICOY Policy Advisory Committee

 - Are trauma-informed, evidence-supported, family-focused, culturally-responsive, and community-based.

 - Support families, empower communities, and prevent involvement in the formal juvenile justice and child welfare systems.

 - Ensure out-of-home placement in juvenile detention or foster care is used only when necessitated by safety concerns that cannot otherwise be mitigated.
 Out-of-home placement should occur in the least restrictive setting, for the least time possible, and close to the child’s family and community.

-- Advance racial equity and reduce the entrenched patterns of disproportionate representation and disparate outcomes for minority children, youth, and families involved in the juvenile justice and child welfare systems.
+- Advance racial equity and reduce the entrenched patterns of disproportionate representation and disparate outcomes for the children, youth, and families of color involved in the juvenile justice and child welfare systems.